Modeling oxygen-void interactions in uranium nitride: Introduction

 \section{Introduction}

-Uranium nitride (UN) is considered a highly promising fuel for fast nuclear reactors, space reactors, and potentially commercial light water reactors, due to its high uranium density and high thermal conductivity relative to UO$_2$ \cite{Wallenius2020, Uno2020}.
+Uranium nitride (UN) is considered a promising fuel for fast nuclear reactors, space reactors, and potentially commercial light water reactors, due to its high uranium density and high thermal conductivity relative to UO$_2$ \cite{Wallenius2020, Uno2020}.
 However, early use of UN was limited by issues such as rapid oxidation in air, poor tolerance to water and steam, difficulty in sintering, and the need for nitrogen enrichment with N-15 due to the high neutron absorption of N-14 \cite{Wallenius2020, Uno2020}.
 Furthermore, many aspects of its behavior at high temperatures and under irradiation remain poorly understood, with scarce experimental data and incomplete mechanistic pictures \cite{Wallenius2020, Uno2020}.
-Several studies have sought to address this knowledge gap by, for instance, offering an atomistic-level understanding of the deformation mechanisms in UN \cite{AbdulHameed2024b, AbdulHameed2024c}, which play a critical role in pellet–clad mechanical interactions.
+Several studies have sought to address this knowledge gap by, e.g., elucidating the atomistic mechanisms governing deformation in UN \cite{AbdulHameed2024b, AbdulHameed2025}, which are critical to pellet--clad mechanical interactions, as well as those underlying its nonlinear high-temperature heat-capacity \cite{AbdulHameed2026}.
 Additionally, a mechanistic multiscale model has been developed to describe its swelling behavior \cite{Rizk2025}.

 UN experiences pronounced swelling driven by the growth of fission gas bubbles to sizes larger than those observed in UO$_2$ \cite{Ronchi1975, Ronchi1978, Rizk2025}, making dimensional stability a key concern for this fuel.
 The mechanistic model by Rizk \textit{et al.} \cite{Rizk2025} gives a multiscale description of fission-gas swelling and release in UN, coupling atomistic defect data to the BISON finite-element framework via the Simple Integrated Fission Gas Release and Swelling (SIFGRS) model.
 Their calculations, however, employed a constant void/bubble surface energy derived for oxygen-free UN.